 1. Get Your Facts Straight About Food Groups

 When it comes to belly fat, carbs and fats have been deemed the worst offenders.
 However, not all carbohydrates and fats are created equal.
 While refined carbs only add empty calories and bloat your belly, complex carbs are completely different.
-They provide fuel for your body, contain important nutrients and stop
+They provide fuel for your body, contain important nutrients and stop you from overeating.
+Rolled oats, whole wheat or multigrain bread and wholewheat pasta are great sources of healthy carbs.
+However, always read the ingredients label before believing something is truly whole grain.
+Many food products just have a token amount of whole grains added to them to appeal to the health food trend.

 In the same way, fats aren’t always bad either.
 Unsaturated fats and even saturated fat are actually good for your belly.
 The Mediterranean diet is rich in both these fats, containing plenty of cheese, olive oil and fatty fish.
 Research has shown that people who follow a Mediterranean diet actually have much less visceral fat.
 Trans fats however, are undeniably bad for you.
 Your body isn’t equipped to utilize it and so it just accumulates in your belly.
 Fried foods and snacks almost always contain trans fats, so stay clear of them.